bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/index.rst

 Once you have finished your development you will usually want to install the implemented application or workflow on an Axon Ivy Engine.
-Projects form the single unit of deployment for this purpose, i.e. you deploy each project into a container on the engine which is called *process model version*.
+Projects form the single unit of deployment for this purpose, i.e., you deploy each project into a container on the engine which is called *process model version*.
 A project may be deployed in multiple versions on the engine; each process model version therefore contains a snapshot of a